dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7151** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If Autoload is turned on and an account with no codes is opened after an account with TruCode™ edits, those edits are not clearing and are showing for the account with no codes.
+If [Autoload](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/accessing-accounts/#auto-load) is turned on and an account with no codes is opened after an account with [TruCode™](https://dolbeysystems.github.io/fusion-cac-web-docs/trucode-user-guide/) edits, those edits are not clearing and are showing for the account with no codes.
 This has been corrected.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 > [!note] TruCode&#8482; Users Only
-This fix only applies to TruCode&#8482; users.
+This fix only applies to [TruCode™](https://dolbeysystems.github.io/fusion-cac-web-docs/trucode-user-guide/) users.

 ### Text change needed for PSI-08 algorithm output